NEXMAP/odom_GlobalSprint2017/README.md

 ## What do we need?

+Over the summer we will be developing our prototypes more and doing grant writing to fund the next version of the project.
+And we need your help getting the technology, curriculum and research in better shape!

-If you are  interested in science or  concerned about how well citizens understand scientific information, we need your help!
-More specifically we need data lovers, statistics gurus, learners, educators, evaluation researchers, to help with the following
+We need data lovers, statistics gurus, learners, educators, evaluation researchers, to help with the following

 * reviewing and editing ODOM's curriculum and other educational materials
 * reviewing and writing the program's research evaluation plan and tools